 - 1. Add or remove them by using Add or Remove, click a cell in each server column, and then select or enter the IP address.
 For a communication route to which some servers are not connected, leave the cells for the unconnected servers blank. - 2.
 For a communication route used for heartbeat transmission (interconnect), click a cell in the Type column, and then select Kernel Mode.
 Select Mirror Communication Only when using only for data mirroring communication of the mirror disk resource or hybrid disk resource, not using heartbeat. - At least one communication route must be specified for the interconnect.
 Specify as many communication routes for the interconnect as possible. - If multiple interconnects are set up, the communication route for which the Priority column contains the smallest number is used preferentially for internal communication between the servers in the cluster.
 To change the priority, change the order of communication routes by selecting arrows. - 3.
+When using COM heartbeat, click Type column cell and select COM.
+Click Server name column cell and select or enter COM device.
+For the server not using COM heartbeat, set blank to Server name column cell. - 4.
 When using DISK heartbeat, click Type column cell and select DISK.
 Click Server name column cell and select or enter disk device.
-For the server not using DISK heartbeat, set blank to Server name column cell. - 4.
+For the server not using DISK heartbeat, set blank to Server name column cell. - 5.
+When using BMC heartbeat, click a cell in the Type column and then select BMC.
+Then, click the corresponding cell in the server name cell, and enter the IP address of BMC.
+For a server that does not use BMC heartbeat, leave the cell in the server name column blank. - 6.
 When using Witness heartbeat, click a cell in the Type column, and select Witness.
 Next, click Properties, and enter the address of Witness server for Target Host.
 Then enter the port number for Service Port.
-For servers that do not use Witness heartbeat, click the cells of those servers, and select Do Not Use. - 5.
+For servers that do not use Witness heartbeat, click the cells of those servers, and select Do Not Use. - 7.
 For a communication route used for data mirroring communication for mirror disk resources (mirror disk connect), click a cell in the MDC column, and then select the mirror disk connect name (mdc1 to mdc16) assigned to the communication route.
 Select Not Used for communication routes not used for data mirroring communication.